Communication for Development and Social Change MS

 Number Required: 2

 From Whom: Letters of recommendation should be obtained from evaluators who are able to provide insight into the applicant's potential for professional achievement and aptitude for graduate study.
+It is important that recommenders offer insight into the applicant’s academic skills, including writing, analytical and critical thinking, and research abilities.

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of the baccalaureate degree at Temple University.

-How you will benefit from our program and what you will contribute to our learning community.
+- How will you benefit from our program, and what will you contribute to our learning community?

 Standardized Test Scores: